 Students who wish to pursue a career as a primary or secondary school teacher can do so in one of two ways: teacher certification or alternate certification.
 Teacher certification requires students to obtain a Bachelor’s degree in an educational program and to earn a passing score on all sections of the Florida Teacher Certification Examination.
 The alternate certification requires students who have a Bachelor’s degree in a discipline other than education to demonstrate mastery of outcomes within a competency-based program and to earn a passing score on all sections of the Florida Teacher Certification Examination.

-This pre-major is designed for the student who plans to transfer to a Florida public university as a junior to complete a four-year Bachelor’s degree in Early Childhood Education.
-If this pre-major transfers to a limited-access program, you are responsible for completing the specific requirements of the institution to which you will transfer as completion of this pre-major does not guarantee admission to an upper division limited-access program.
-For specific transfer information, meet with a Valencia advisor or Academic Dean to review your transfer plans, and check the transfer institution catalog for specific degree requirements.
+These pre-majors are designed for the student who plans to transfer to a Florida public university as a junior to complete a four-year Bachelor’s degree in Early Childhood Education.
+If the pre-major transfers to a limited-access program, you are responsible for completing the specific requirements of the institution to which you will transfer as completion of this pre-major does not guarantee admission to an upper division limited-access program.
+If you are planning to attend a college other than UCF, and need specific transfer information, meet with a Valencia advisor to review your transfer plans and check the transfer institution catalog for specific degree requirements.
 Students are strongly encouraged to take electives that relate to their intended baccalaureate degree program.

 To be considered for enrollment in the Educator Preparation Institute (EPI) program, participants must possess a Bachelor’s degree from a regionally accredited institution, and a Statement of Status of Eligibility from the Florida Department of Education (FLDOE), and have passed the General Knowledge Test (GKT) teacher certification exam.
 The eligibility statement must be presented with the EPI application.
 Participants cannot begin EPI coursework until a valid Statement of Eligibility has been submitted to the EPI office.
 If the Statement of Eligibility expires while the participant is enrolled in the EPI program, the participant will not be permitted to continue taking EPI courses until a copy of the renewed valid eligibility statement is provided to the EPI office.